Pickwick (brand)

 Pickwick is a tea brand, marketed by Dutch company JDE Peet's.
 It is the largest tea brand in the Netherlands and the leading brand in market share of black tea there, although its share has been decreasing due to competition.
 As of 2014, it is also the leading tea brand in Denmark, with 27% of market share.

-In 1753, Dave Egbert and his wife, Akken, opened a coffee, tea, and tobacco kiosk on Main Street in Joure, Friesland.
+In 1753, Egbert Douwe and his wife, Akken, opened a coffee, tea, and tobacco kiosk on Main Street in Joure, Friesland.
 Until 1937, all the company's teas were produced under the Douwe Egberts brand; each box had an English postage stamp as a symbol.

 In the 1930s, the company was headed by Johannes Hessel, whose wife loved to read Charles Dickens.
-Impressed by the novel about Mr. Pikvik's adventures, he suggested changing the name of the tea to "Pikvik".
+Impressed by the novel about Mr. Pickwick's adventures, he suggested changing the name of the tea to "Pikvik".
 In any case, the legend of the brand change was translated from Dutch into "London" on the company's official website.

 Traditional tea, fruit-flavored tea, herbal tea, green tea, rooibos-fruit mixture were produced under the "Pickwick" brand.

-The name Pickwick is derived from the book 'Pickwick Papers' by Charles Dickens.
-That book had just been read by the wife of the then director Johannes Hessel and she proposed the name 'Pickwick'.
+The name "Pickwick" is derived from the book The Pickwick Papers by Charles Dickens; it was proposed by the wife of then-director Johannes Hessel.
 Charles Dickens was a frequent visitor of the White Hart Inn, owned by Eleazer Pickwick.
-The fame of the White Hart Inn, and the name of Pickwick, remains immortalized in Dickens book as well as the works of Jane Austens book “Persuasion.”
-In her book she describes how at the White Hart Inn Ann met her future husband, Capt.
-Wentworth, this was the real crisis of her life.
+The fame of the White Hart Inn, and the name of Pickwick, remains immortalized in Dickens's book as well as the works of Jane Austen (e.g., Persuasion).

-Pickwick tea is currently made in the tea factory on the grounds of Sara Lee (formerly Douwe Egberts) in Joure.
+Pickwick tea is currently made in the tea factory on the grounds of JDE Peet (formerly Douwe Egberts) in Joure.

 There are several types of tea flavors including: forest fruits, lemon, orange, strawberry, cactus, melon, cherries, tropical fruits, southern fruits, mango, peach, cinnamon, vanilla, green tea, rooibos, easter tea flavors, traditional tea flavors, iced teas and separate teas.